shiv-iyer/Project-2-FrontEnd/README.md

 ### Assets

 - [CreateMockup](https://www.createmockup.com/generate/) - Used to create the mobile-responsive mockup for the website
-- [Excalidraw](https://excalidraw.com/) — Used to create the structure diagram for the website
+- [Excalidraw](https://excalidraw.com/) — Used to create the structure diagram & wireframes for the website
 - [Coolors](https://coolors.co/) — Used to create the base color palette asset for the website

 Thank you so much to my lecturer, Paul, my teaching assistant, Wesley, as well as my classmates for help, guidance and support throughout this project.